 Senior Centre Region planner Mark Boeckel debuted a new publication from the region’s planning agency this week, detailing the “governance, history, society, business, services and recreation” of the six municipalities.

 The idea is to offer information to residents, visitors and businesses about the area.
 In the first few pages, the introduction gives some fun statistics about each municipality.
-Some highlights:• Patton Township is the oldest municipality, incorporated in 1794.
+Some highlights:

 Beyond that, the booklet offers narratives and statistics related to population, housing, economics, transportation and community facilities and services.